-breakdown voltage and their power-handling capacity, where $P = V_Z \times I_Z$ .
+Zener diodes are rated by their reversebreakdown voltage and their power-handling capacity, where $P = V_Z \times I_Z$.
 Since the same current must always pass though the resistor to drop the source voltage down to the reference voltage, with that current divided between the Zener diode and the load, this type of power source is very wasteful of current.

 The Zener diode does make an excellent and efficient voltage reference in a larger voltage regulating circuit where the load current is provided from another device whose voltage is set by the reference.
-(See the Power Supplies chapter for more information about using Zener diodes as voltage regulators.)
+(See the Power Sources chapter for more information about using Zener diodes as voltage regulators.)
 When operating in the breakdown region, Zener diodes can be modeled as a simple voltage source.

-The primary sources of error in Zener-diode-derived voltages are the variation with load current and the variation due to heat.
-Temperature-compensated Zener diodes are available with temperature coefficients as low as 0.0005 % per °C. If this is unacceptable, voltage reference integrated circuits based on Zener diodes have been developed that include additional circuitry to counteract temperature effects.
+The primary sources of error in Zenerdiode-derived voltages are the variation with load current and the variation due to heat.
+Temperature-compensated Zener diodes are available with temperature coefficients as low as 5 parts per million per °C. If this is unacceptable, voltage reference integrated circuits based on Zener diodes have been developed that include additional circuitry to counteract temperature effects.

-A variation of Zener diodes, transient voltage suppressor (TVS) diodes are designed to dissipate the energy in short-duration, high-voltage transients that would otherwise damage equipment or circuits.
+A variation of Zener diodes, transient volt-age suppressor (TVS) diodes are designed to dissipate the energy in short-duration, high-voltage transients that would otherwise damage equipment or circuits.
 TVS diodes have large junction cross-sections so that they can handle large currents without damage.
 These diodes are also known as TransZorbs.
 Since the polarity of the transient can be positive, negative, or both, transient protection circuits can be designed with two devices connected with opposite polarities.